jnsmalm/pixi3d/README.md

 ## Development
 For developing new features or fixing bugs, use *serve/src/index.js* with `npm run serve`.

+## Tests
+Automatic tests can run both using Puppeteer (Headless Chrome) or on a specific device/browser.
+Run command  `npm test` to execute tests using Puppeteer or start local web server with `npm run test:browser` and go to http://localhost:8080/.

 ## Building
 Build to *dist* folder with `npm run build`.